 Following World War II, Iraq became a founding member of the Arab League and joined the United Nations.

 An uprising broke out in 1948, and protests were widespread and violent throughout Baghdad.
-However, the disorder quickly subdued at the onset of the Arab-Israeli War between the State of Israel
+However, the disorder quickly subdued at the onset of the Arab-Israeli War between the State of Israel and their Arab neighbors.

 Iraq claimed jurisdiction over Kuwait in 1961 after the country gained independence from Britain, and instability was quick to follow.

-Then, Kurdish nationalist leader, Mustafa Barzani began asserting control in the northern reaches of Iraq, sparking the First Kurdish Iraqi War.
+Kurdish nationalist leader, Mustafa Barzani began asserting control in the northern reaches of Iraq, sparking the First Kurdish Iraqi War.

 A peace plan was announced in 1970 following the aftermath of the Kurdish Iraqi War permitting an extended level of autonomy for the Kurdish.
 Unfortunately this moment of peace was short-lived, and by 1974 the Second Kurdish Iraqi War broke out lasting until 1975.